Electricity meter: Direct current

 Many experimental types of meter were developed.
 Thomas Edison at first worked on a direct current (DC) electromechanical meter with a direct reading register, but instead developed an electrochemical metering system, which used an electrolytic cell to totalise current consumption.
 At periodic intervals the plates were removed and weighed, and the customer billed.
 The electrochemical meter was labor-intensive to read and not well received by customers.

 DC meters often measured charge in ampere hours.
 Since the voltage of the supply should remain substantially constant, the reading of the meter was proportional to actual energy consumed.
 For example, if a meter recorded that 100 ampere hours had been consumed on a 200-volt supply, then 20 kilowatt-hours of energy had been supplied.

 In 1885 Ferranti offered a mercury motor meter with a register similar to gas meters; this had the advantage that the consumer could easily read the meter and verify consumption.
 Another early electromagnetic meter with visible readouts was a DC meter by Hermann Aron, who patented it in 1884.
 Hugo Hirst of the British General Electric Company introduced it commercially into Great Britain from 1888.
-Aron's meter recorded the total charge used over time, and showed it on a series of clock dials.
+Aron's power meter (later adapted for AC power) recorded the total charge used over time, and showed it on a series of clock dials.